 The Natural History Museum in Tring was built by the Rothschild family.
 This has remained ever popular and draws many visitors into Tring.
 Nowadays, the market town of Tring is home to an abundance of local cafés, restaurants & shops.

-The David Evans Court Theatre , situated near the Pendley Manor Hotel, hosts a whole array of productions and is famous for the ‘Tringe,’ which is the comedy warm up to the Edinburgh Fringe.
+The David Evans Court Theatre , situated near the Pendley Manor Hotel, hosts a whole array of productions including acts taking part in the ‘Tringe,’ which is the comedy warm up to the Edinburgh Fringe and Tring Book Festival.
 Tring has many traditional pubs which are charming in their own right.
 They serve and support local ales supplied from Tring Brewery.
 Tring houses a Marks & Spencer and Tesco for those all-important supplies.
 It also has a gorgeous spa, Champneys, for those who want to indulge.

 As the principal secondary school in the area, we take our responsibilities to the local community seriously and encourage our students to play an active role in the town’s life.
 Examples include joining the Tring Youth Town Council or volunteering for local charities, or through participating in work experience programmes with nearby businesses.

 "When I was fortunate enough to secure my job at Tring School, I was new to the area and so the school put me in touch with other NQTs also looking for accommodation.
 There were lots of house share options available but in the end we decided to rent a house in Berkhamsted.
 The town offers us a fantastic mix of bars, shops and restaurants with easy access to both school and London on the train.
 The help from Tring School made me feel reassured and relaxed."